Grandparents' legal rights

 Only the parents hold parental responsibility and can therefore make day-to-day decisions about who their children can see.
 However, grandparents can acquire parental responsibility through an application to the courts.
 Given the nature of this type of order, it is usually reserved to those grandparents that have their grandchild living with them and so it makes sense for them to be able to make those day-to-day decisions about their health, education and other important wellbeing issues as they arrive.

 It is far more likely that if all else fails and, only once mediation has been attempted, a grandparent applies to the court under The Children Act 1989.
 This is where you can ask the court to determine where a child lives, who, when and how others can have access to them.
-It doesn’t have to determine all of these things and can just deal with determining the regular contact arrangements between a grandparent and grandchildren.
+It does not have to determine all of these things and can just deal with determining the regular contact arrangements between a grandparent and grandchildren.
 Be advised however that grandparents need the permission of the court before they can make their application under The Children Act.

 A C100 application form is needed and there is a current court charge of around £215.
 The parents will be given notice of the application and invited to participate in the proceedings.
 If a parent opposes the application, the grandparents may still continue, however the court will still encourage an agreement at all stages.
 If an agreement cannot be reached with the assistance of the court, a judge will ultimately make a decision that is binding upon everyone at a final hearing.